albertprz/logograph/README.md

-# Maglor
+# Logograph

 ## Summary
 This library provides a typesafe Scala DSL for generating SQL queries and statements<br>
-These statements can then be executed against a Database using the Maglor Context, <br>
+These statements can then be executed against a Database using the Logograph Context, <br>
 which uses JDBC for connecting to the Database, or using any other Database connection middleware<br>